⚠️ We are currently updating our 2020/21 tax guidance across the website

 It is not the amount of money you receive for the asset but the gain you make that is taxed.

-Broadly, to calculate the gain, you compare the sales proceeds with the original cost of the asset.
+Broadly, to calculate the gain, you compare the sale proceeds (or value of the asset at the time it was disposed of) with the original cost of the asset.

 You can find a basic guide to CGT on GOV.UK.

 When does CGT apply?

 If you are a UK resident, you may be liable to CGT on disposals of assets located anywhere in the world, not just your UK-located assets.

 Non-residents are liable to CGT if they are carrying on a trade in the UK.
 If you are non-resident (including in the overseas part of a split year), you may also be liable to CGT on the disposal of UK land and property (although private residence relief may apply).

 There are special rules for CGT purposes that apply to individuals who are normally resident in the UK but are temporarily resident outside the UK (broadly this means those who are non-resident in the UK for less than five years).
 We look at these separately.

 You may have to pay CGT when you give an asset as a gift to someone.